 The instantiation and communication between blocks of a digital system is a critical area that can affect everything from ease of RTL coding, to hardware-software partitioning, to performance analysis, to bus implementation choices and protocol checking.
-The .name and .\ implicit port instantiation capabilities of SystemVerilog greatly simplify the task of instantiating large logic blocks into a higher level model if the port name matches the name of the connecting net.
+The implicit port instantiation capability of SystemVerilog greatly simplifies the task of instantiating large logic blocks into a higher level model.
 The interface construct in SystemVerilog was created specifically to encapsulate the communication between blocks, allowing a smooth migration from abstract system-level design through successive refinement down to lower-level register-transfer and structural views of the design.
 By encapsulating the communication between blocks, the interface construct also facilitates design re-use.
-The inclusion of such a useful language featureinterface capabilities is one of the major advantages of SystemVerilog over Verilog-2001.
+The inclusion of such a useful language feature interface capabilities is one of the major advantages of SystemVerilog.